 Second, the available data on zooplankton nauplii in spring, which are the main food items for first-feeding larval pollock, suggest low densities in many places.

 Finally, scientists looked at the general health or condition of juvenile pollock at the end of summer using a bioenergetics model.
 They found that the warmer temperatures, together with reduced quality of the prey, increased the amount of food required for consumption by nearly 20 percent compared to an average year.

 This means that a fish would need to eat 20 percent more food just to maintain the same growth as in an average year.
 At the same time, evidence suggests that available prey was lower than average.
 As a result, young fish were in poor condition as they entered into their first winter.

 According to Rogers, this also fits into the story of how things played out more broadly in the Gulf.
-Warmer temperatures increased metabolic demands of predatory fishes like arrowtooth and older pollock.
-Young pollock are prey for these larger fishes.
+Warmer temperatures increased metabolic demands of predatory fish like arrowtooth and older pollock.
+Young pollock are prey for these larger fish.

 “Predation pressure must have gone through the roof.
 The extraordinarily large 2012 year class of pollock was also maturing at this time, and could have preyed upon the younger fish and eggs.”

 By studying ecological and biological responses to the warm anomaly, scientists can learn more about how climate conditions alter ecosystem processes and functioning.
 Scientists may also be able to look at young fish survival rates during this time to better estimate future abundance of commercially valuable species like pollock.